AbhignaVKumar/First-Person-View-Glasses-for-Surgeons/README.md

 ## 🧠 Concept Overview

-The **FPV goggle system** is built into a regular spectacle frame form factor and is powered by **Arduino Nicla Vision**, an embedded board featuring:
+The **FPV glasses system** is built into a regular spectacle frame form factor and is powered by **Arduino Nicla Vision**, an embedded board featuring:

 - **STM32H747AII6 Dual ARM® Cortex® M7/M4**
 - **2 MP camera sensor**